KelseyProgrammer/Venu/README.md

 # VENU - Live Music Venue Booking Platform

 A comprehensive platform for managing live music events, connecting artists, promoters, venues, and fans.
-Built with Next.js 14, TypeScript, Tailwind CSS, and shadcn/ui with mobile support via Capacitor.
+Built with Next.js 14, TypeScript, Tailwind CSS, and shadcn/ui for modern web development.

 ## 🎵 What is VENU?